cartridge/cartridge-images/README.md

 > Image optimisation expansion pack for cartridge

-To use this module, you will need [cartridge-cli](https://github.com/cartridge/cartridge-cli) installed.
+To use this module, you will need [cartridge-cli](https://github.com/cartridge/cartridge-cli) installed and have a cartridge project setup.

-You will need to make sure you have a cartridge project setup before you install any modules.

 ```shell
 npm install cartridge-images --save-dev